Comparative, Evolutionary and Developmental Psychology: Origins of Mind (MSc) 2025 entry

 • Students gain a range of valuable transferable skills that are highly relevant for pursuing a postgraduate research degree or other research-related careers.

-• Students have the opportunity, subject to availability, to conduct an independent research project, supervised by our academic staff, and that sometimes include fieldwork and zoo-based animal studies, and experimental studies on children and adult humans.
+• Students have the opportunity, subject to availability, to conduct an independent research project, supervised by our academic staff.
+These projects often include field- or zoo-based animal studies, or studies on children and adult humans.

 • The course is mainly taught by members of the Origins of Mind Research Group, with additional contributions from other members of the School of Psychology and Neuroscience and the wider Centre for Social Learning and Cognitive Evolution